 - 5 Conclusion

 Stromboli and calzone are both types of pizzas that originated in Italy.
-They are both made with pizza dough that is rolled into a flatbread and then filled with various toppings.
+They are both food made with pizza dough that is rolled into a flatbread and then filled with various toppings such as salami, other meats, veggies and different cheeses.

-The delicious Italian dish called “stromboli” was likely created in the ’50s by Italian-Americans living near Philadelphia.
+The delicious Italian food called “Stromboli” was likely created in the ’50s by Italian-Americans living near Philadelphia.

 The first time this name came up was at Romano’s Restaurant & Pizzeria, which still operates today under its original location on Frankford Avenue near Girard Station (a popular pizza place).